DavidHearl/cad-tips/README.md

 All HTML Templates passed HTML validation through https://validator.w3.org/ All CSS Templates passed CSS validation through https://jigsaw.w3.org/css-validator/validator.html.en

+It should be noted that the CSS validation does highlight some errors, although they are all in the bootstrap file system.

 ### Responsive Testing

 #### Post List : Desktop & Mobile